Crsarmv7l/TPMS-Flipper/README.md

 - Also utilizes GNUradio, rtl_433, sox and python 3.10

 **Contributions of protocols are welcome**
-- My work on toyota is also included, the bitstream is perfect but I couldn't get the crc8 to match the crc8 of the test file I was building against.
+- My work on the older toyota (PMV-c210) is also included, the bitstream is perfect but I couldn't get the crc8 to match the crc8 of the test file I was building against.
 So I didn't get to building the DMC encoding for it.
+Any python wizards that want to tackle that?